arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 The above pads are generic to all modules and they are on the same bus as the Qwiic connectors.
 These provide a place to mount header pins if desired.

-### Mechanical Information
+#### Mechanical Information

 ![](assets/TempMec.png)

-## Knob
+### Knob

 The KNOB module includes a quadrature rotary encoder with an SPST switch, using the STM32C011F4 chip for digital communication.
 This setup allows precise control for user interfaces and adjustments in various applications.
-All of the modules that use dedicated I2C interface controller ICs have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.
+All of the modules that use dedicated I2C interface controllers have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.

-### Technical Specifications
+#### Technical Specifications

 | **Specification**   | **Details**                                         |
 |---------------------|-----------------------------------------------------|